ManosDiam/GitHub-Actions-Deep-Dive/docs/general/runners.md

       - macos-latest
 ```

-In this example, the job is set to run on the latest version of Windows, Ubuntu, and macOS.
+In this example, the job is set to run on the latest versions of Windows, Ubuntu, and macOS.

 It is important to note that the choice of runner will depend on the specific requirements of your workflow, such as the operating system, software dependencies, and hardware resources needed.

 Additionally, you can use the needs keyword to specify dependencies between jobs.
-For example, you can use it to specify that a job depends on another job to be completed before it can start:
+For example, you can use it to specify that a job depends on another job being completed before it can start:

 ```yaml
 jobs: